Fable3/serverless-capstone/readme.md

 ![dalmatian](dog_dalmatian.jpg)

 The inference time was nowhere near as good as on local machine, on average 300 ms. Total time was around 500 ms.

+To test it from AWS CLI ('key' points to a file in the S3 bucket configured in the lambda environment)

+`aws lambda invoke --function-name classifiertest --payload "{\"key\":\"63c3b0c8-7e32-4672-ad8f-c3295a70d023\"}" --cli-binary-format raw-in-base64-out output_class.txt`